knpuniversity/micro-symfony/knpu/environments.md

 `dev` environment?

 Add `if $this->getEnvironment() == 'dev'`: let's only load the bundle in that scenario.
-Change `.env` back to ENV `dev` and DEBUG 1.
+Change `.env` back to ENV equals `dev` and DEBUG equals 1.
 Refresh now: no issues.

 Now change the environment to `prod` and refresh.
 Ah, error: